abisummers/abisummers.github.io/src/pages/articles/learning-to-code.md

 language: "en"
 title: Learning to code
 intro: My experience on learning to code at a bootcamp in Paris.
+description: My experience on learning to code at a bootcamp in Paris.
 publishedDate: 2024-07-27
 ---